gaswelder/che/README.md

 hassle the standard C has: forward declarations, headers, build dependencies and other annoyances.

-It's a translator that converts the dialect into standard C99 and calls the `c99` command installed in the system to produce the executable.
+It's a translator that converts a dialect into standard C99 and calls the `c99` command installed in the system to produce the executable.
 [`c99`](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/c99.html)
 is a command specified by POSIX, and GCC or Clang packages typically have this